trebisky/orangepi_h5/README.md

 I have been unable to get interrupts to work.
 This probably has to do with setting up clocks, but I suppose there is some chance that the ATF secure/insecure mode stuff plays a part.

+A lot of that h5 interrupt work has been done within my Kyu project.